About Mari Takayanagi

 Historian

-My area of expertise is women’s history, Parliamentary history, political history and social history from the mid-19th to mid-20th centuries.
+My particular area of expertise is women’s history, Parliamentary history, political history and social history from the mid-19th to mid-20th centuries.
 I have a strong interest in women and work, legislation affecting women's lives and gender equality, and the women’s suffrage struggle, particularly in petitioning, lobbying and militant activity within the Palace of Westminster.
 I have a history PhD, and an exemplary record of publication and public speaking on my research.

 Image © Sorbonne/Pascal Lévy